-- Provide for a socially diverse community and ensure the efficient use of land through mixeduse development with a full range of housing types, tenures, and amenities to support a growing community; - Support economic and employment growth through allowing a wide range of commercial, employment, and office activities to provide residents with the ability to walk or cycle to a range of activities; - Ensure that Vaughan Mills Centre is accessible by transit, vehicles, pedestrians, and cyclists to permit a full range of mobility choices, and to support an efficient transportation system; and - Develop sites, buildings, and structures that reduce environmental impacts.
-Provide energy conservation improvements, and resource-efficient buildings throughout a building's full life-cycle.
+- Provide for a socially diverse community and ensure the efficient use of land through mixeduse development with a full range of housing types, tenures, and amenities to support a growing community; - Support economic and employment growth through allowing a wide range of commercial, employment. and office activities to provide residents with the ability to walk or cycle to a range of activities; - Ensure that Vaughan Mills Centre is accessible by transit, vehicles, pedestrians, and cyclists to permit a full range of mobility choices, and to support an efficient transportation system; - Develop sites, buildings, and structures that reduce environmental impacts.
+Provide energy conservation improvements, and resource-efficient buildings throughout a building's full life-cycle; and - Ensure environmental sustainability and resiliency of natural areas.